Degenerative Myelopathy Blog Banner

 • Consider pet insurance implications

-• Research financial assistance programs
+• Research financial assistance programs when needed

 • Plan for potential equipment needs